This section provides information about managing discussions when cohorts are enabled in your course.

-In courses that have the cohort feature enabled, every post has an indicator of who can read it: either everyone, or only the members of a single cohort.
-For students, this is the only noticeable difference between discussions in courses that include cohorts when compared to courses that do not.
-You can share the examples in the Read the Cohort Indicator in Posts section with your students, along with the Participating in Course Discussions section of this guide.
+In courses that have cohorts enabled, every post has an indicator of who can read it: either all learners, or only the members of a single cohort.
+For learners, this is the only noticeable difference between discussions in courses that include cohorts when compared to courses that do not.

-Staff members who have the discussion admin, discussion moderator, or community TA role see the same indicator of who can read each post.
-Unlike the students, however, the discussion staff members can read and contribute to every post, regardless of the cohort assignment of the student who posted it.
+Course team members who have the discussion admin, discussion moderator, or community TA role see the same indicator of who can read each post.
+Unlike the learners, however, team members with discussion privileges can read and contribute to every post, regardless of the cohort assignment of the learner who posted it.

-In courses with the cohort feature enabled, members of the discussion staff can also:
+In courses with the cohort feature enabled, course team members who have discussion moderator or admin privileges can also:

-All of the other options and features described in the Managing Course Discussions section continue to be available to the discussion staff.
+All of the other options and features described in the Managing Course Discussions section continue to be available to the discussion moderation team.

 Optionally, you can name your discussion topics to show students who will be able to view their posts.
 See Apply Naming Conventions to Discussion Topics.